 Starting Your Medicare Application

-If you’re already getting Social Security benefits, you’ll be automatically enrolled in Medicare Parts A and B.
+If you’re already getting Social Security benefits, congratulations!
+You’ll be automatically enrolled in Parts A and B.

-- Go to a local Social Security office in person
+- Go to your local Social Security office in person.

-If you worked for a railroad, you’d need to contact the Railroad Retirement Board instead.
+If you worked for a railroad, you’ll need to contact the Railroad Retirement Board instead.

-Remember, missing your Initial Enrollment Period might result in a late enrollment penalty, so mark your calendar!
+Don’t forget: missing your Initial Enrollment Period might lead to a late enrollment penalty, so set a reminder!

 Choosing Between Original Medicare and Medicare Advantage

-In Washington, you have two main Medicare options: Original Medicare and Medicare Advantage.
+In Washington, you’ve got two main Medicare choices: Original Medicare and Medicare Advantage.

 Original Medicare includes: